 The list of most famous Green Berets through modern history who served and fought to defend American interests is featured in our Green Berets Hall of Fame.
 Throughout modern American history, the U.S. Army Special Forces were synonymous with patriotism and heroic actions wherever American interests were at stake.

-The most famous Green Berets is loosely ranked by fame and popularity.
+The most famous Green Berets are loosely ranked by fame and popularity.
 The soldiers serving in the U.S. Army Special Forces are named Green Berets because of their distinctive hats.
-As part of the U.S. Armed Forces Special Forces Division, they’re considered one of the most elite soldiers on the planet.
+As part of the U.S. Armed Forces Special Forces Division, they’re considered one of the world’s most elite soldiers.

-To qualify as a member of the Special Forces, one must complete intense physical training and possess an unusual degree of intelligence.
+To qualify as a Special Forces member, one must complete intense physical training and possess an unusual degree of intelligence.

 Drew Dennis Dix is a decorated United States military veteran and retired major in the United States Army.
 He was the first enlisted U.S. Army Special Forces soldier to receive the highest award, Medal of Honor.
 Dix led local Vietnamese soldiers against Vietcong forces during the Tet Offensive, saving civilians and engaging in intense combat for two days.

-His actions resulted in dozens of Viet Cong soldiers being killed in action and, the capture of more than 20 prisoners, and the rescue of the 14 United States and free world civilians.
+His actions resulted in dozens of Viet Cong soldiers being killed in action, the capture of more than 20 prisoners, and the rescue of the 14 United States and free world civilians.
 He was awarded the military’s highest honor for his efforts and granted his place at the most famous Green Berets in history.

 John J. Kedenburg served as a Specialist Five in the 5th Special Forces Group (Airborne), 1st Special Forces.
 He was posthumously given the Medal of Honor for his self-sacrifice on June 14, 1968, in the Republic of Vietnam/Laos.

 Facing an onslaught from a much larger force, John Kedenburg voluntarily gave up the final spot on a helicopter to South Vietnamese soldiers.
 He ordered a full helicopter to leave and remained on the ground to fight approaching North Vietnamese troops, killing six until being overrun.